emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

 Updating the SDK
 ================

 .. tip:: You only need to install the SDK once!
-After that you can update to the latest SDK at any time using the :ref:`SDK Package Manager (emsdk) <emsdk>`.
+After that you can update to the latest SDK at any time using :ref:`Emscripten SDK (emsdk) <emsdk>`.

 Type the following (omitting comments) on the :ref:`Emscripten Command Prompt <emcmdprompt>`: ::